radiofrance/rf-liquidsoap/README.md

   on a remote service we called `segmentforwarder`.
-Please note that this custom external service is not provided in this repository, but we can tell you it allows us to index those segments, build our HLS playlists, timeshift and push the segments to our CDN providers.
+Please note that this custom external service is not provided in this repository, but we can tell you it allows us to index those segments, build our HLS playlists, timeshift and push the segments to CDN providers.

-At Radio France we have many stations to stream.
 In this project, the Liquidsoap configuration files are split in two.
-This separation allows us to industrialize our station definitions:
+This separation allows us to industrialize the station definitions:

 - The `scripts/` folder contains a common set of Liquidsoap scripts that are reused for each station.
 You may see it as a versionned "template folder" or "app".
-When we bring changes to these configuration files all of our streams are impacted.
+When we bring changes to these configuration files, all of our streams are impacted.

 - Per station configuration is achieved in a another file, provided in the